Academic Calendar 2024-2025

 Extenuating Circumstances Occurring Immediately Prior to an Examination

 Students who experience sudden illness or other extenuating circumstances, beyond their control, immediately prior to a scheduled examination, should not write the examination.
 Instead, students in such circumstances should submit a request for academic consideration prior to the examination start time.
-Once the request has been made and as soon as they are able, students must contact their instructor(s) to make arrangements to write a deferred examination.
+Once the request is processed, the Commerce Office will notify the student and their instructor(s) with next steps.
+If a student attempts their exam, it is considered a valid attempt and consideration is not provided retroactively.

 Students who are unable to attend or no longer require their accommodated exam(s) (scheduled with the Exams Office) must cancel their arrangements, in writing, with the Exams Office to avoid being charged a fee.